gatsbyjs/gatsby/docs/contributing/how-to-open-a-pull-request.md

 We typically recommend [opening an issue](/contributing/how-to-file-an-issue/) before a pull request if there isn't already an issue for the problem you'd like to solve.
 This helps facilitate a discussion before deciding on an implementation.

 For some changes, such as typo fixes or broken links, it may be appropriate to open a small PR by itself.
-This is somewhat subjective so if you have any questions, [feel free to ask us](/contributing/how-to-contribute/#not-sure-how-to-start-contributing).

-The Gatsby core team uses a triaging process outlined in [Managing Pull Requests](/contributing/managing-pull-requests/), if you're interested in learning more about how that works.

 ## Opening PRs in Gatsby